orihomie/ansible-ssh-config-generator/README.md

 Make sure your dynamic inventory files (*.py) have execution mode grants.

+### Docker

+To run generator for docker, first change `connection` value in `ssh-config.yml` at line 4 to `docker`.
+Then run:
+> ansible-playbook -i ./docker/docker.py ssh-config.yml

 ### AWS

 You should be logged in through `aws` cli.